Isaiah Chapter 40 Continued

 All through these lessons, I have mentioned that there are two houses of Israel.
 Jacob, in the verse above, is speaking of the Hebrew descendants of Jacob (Israel).
 Israel, in the verse above, is speaking of the spiritual house of Israel (the believers in Christ).

-We are judged not guilty of sin, because our sin died on His body on the cross.
+We are judged not guilty of sin, because our sin debt was paid by His sacrifice on the cross.

 Isaiah 40:28 “Hast thou not known? hast thou not heard, that the everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, neither is weary? there is no searching of his understanding.”